LevelASMer/OpenSSakdook/README.md

 Open Source version of [SSakdook](https://ssakddok.twip.kr) Twitch bot.

 ## Features
 * Easy to use!
+Supports Web based interface.
-* Internal command values support
+* Internal command values support.

+## Installation
+Not yet, please wait!

-# What is SSakdook meaning?
+## What is SSakdook meaning?
-"SSakdook" is meaning "cut" in the Korean language.
+"SSakdook" means "cut" in the Korean language.
 So official one it will be abused Twitch users were automatically banned by this bot.